What makes the Art of Practicing different?

 Although the piano, unlike most other instruments, is laid out in black and white, allowing us to produce a pitch whether we hear it or not, those pitches won’t sound like great music unless we really listen and connect to them.
 So even though we often have to play many notes simultaneously, we need to play very slowly for a while so that we notice how each sound is affecting us.
 Then the music will really live inside us—which means it can flow out naturally in performance.

 In addition to tuning in to sound, you also need to tune in to the physical sensations of touch and movement—to notice your body and how it feels as you play.
 Playing without looking at your hands, for instance, forces you to be very aware of how your body feels, which results in a more sensitive touch and more efficient and smooth coordination.
 And all of that has a huge effect on how your playing sounds.

 Rhythm is life.
-Heartbeat, the rhythm of breathing—music flows because it contains these fundamental rhythms of life.
+Our heartbeat, the rhythm of breathing, are the fundamental rhythms of life, and music flows because it contains these rhythms.
 Phrases ebb and flow.
 But a piece of music can be very complicated and difficult to organize in a way that works rhythmically.
 If we emphasize the wrong beat, or if we shape a group of notes in a wave that flows forward when it should instead be ebbing, our energy gets stuck and the music suffers.
 If we pause too many times in a phrase, we let the air out of the tires that the piece is running on, and the music can fall flat.
 We can lose the attention of our listeners.

 Applying simple rhythmic laws, which create a sense of pulse, can make all the difference.
 A section of music we were struggling with can suddenly flow naturally, the way it was meant to, instead of falling apart.